MikroElektronika/mikrosdk_click_v2/clicks/stspin250/DETAILS.md

 ## Examples Description

-> his application enables usage of brushed DC motor driver with the current limiting and current sensing.
+> This application enables usage of brushed DC motor driver with the current limiting and current sensing.

 **The demo application is composed of two sections :**